Scott C. Jones

 On faculty since 2005

-I am interested in Hebrew poetry, ancient Near Eastern thought, and the reception history of the Bible.
 Most of my work relates to Israelite and Jewish wisdom literature, especially Job, Ecclesiastes, Proverbs, Sirach, Wisdom of Solomon, and sapiential texts among the Dead Sea Scrolls.
 I have a particular affection for the Gilgamesh Epic, which Rainer Maria Rilke called “the most magic word of all time.”
 I am currently writing a commentary on Psalms 1-41 for the Illuminations commentary series, for which I also serve as the Hebrew Bible/Old Testament editor.
-In 2014, I was an Alexander von Humboldt research fellow at Georg-August-Universität Göttingen, where I worked on a project entitled “The Role of the Wisdom Psalms in the Theology of the First Davidic Psalter” under the supervision of Hermann Spieckermann.
+In 2014 and 2018, I was an Alexander von Humboldt research fellow at Georg-August-Universität Göttingen, where I worked on a project entitled “The Role of the Wisdom Psalms in the Theology of the First Davidic Psalter” under the supervision of Hermann Spieckermann.
 I am also writing a commentary on the Book of Job together with Michael V. Fox for the Old Testament Library Series.

 - Society of Biblical Literature